 We aren’t just watching the world anymore; we’re consuming it in 15-second fragments while being watched back by the very machines we hold in our hands.

-The Panopticon is a circular prison design by Jeremy Bentham in 1785, that allows a single observer to monitor all inmates without them knowing when they are being watched, promoting self-regulation and control.
+The Panopticon is a circular prison design by Bentham in 1785, that allows a single observer to monitor all inmates without them knowing when they are being , promoting self-regulation and control.